whytekieran/Neo4J-Project/README.md

 ## **_Neo4J and Cypher_**

-Earlier in this documentation we briefly mentioned Neo4J and its supporting language Cypher.
+In the previous section we briefly mentioned Neo4J and its supporting language Cypher.
 We have also mentioned the general layout of a graph database and the four main elements that it consists of, which are:

 Element | Description